Adam-Thometz/Art-Buddy/README.md

 #### Word-to-Music Decoder

 This app lays out a chart of all letters with different colors that correspond to different colors.
 You type a word into the form and students must find the letters in the chart.
 You can toggle between upper and lowercase letters.
 As they find them, the word gets colored in and a sound is played.
 You can create a melody based on the notes that are already selected.
-Good for letter recognition and phonics-related activities.

 #### Sequence Maker